ogty/RequirementsGenerator/README.md

 ***

-## How to install packages for each language
+## How to install packages in each language using requirements.txt

 **Python**